• (image for) RHS Award Winning VarietiesRHS Award Winning Varieties

 Available for delivery: April - late May.

 Asparagus is expensive to buy in the shops but is easy to grow and tastes delicious freshly harvested from the garden.
 In our opinion there is no other vegetable that beats home-grown asparagus, simply steamed and served with melted butter or Hollondaise sauce.
 We supply large one year old crowns which will establish quickly so that you can harvest your first crop (we recommend only sparingly) just one year after planting.
 Plants should be spaced 38cm (15in) apart in rows 1m (3ft) apart.
-Available from April to late May.
+Asparagus crowns are available from April to late May.

 (image for) Carriage & packing charges